-A sustained low oil price environment may negatively impact the price we receive for the sale of our ethanol, isobutanol and hydrocarbon products.
+A sustained low oil price environment may negatively impact the price we receive for the sale of our isobutanol, renewable hydrocarbon products and ethanol.

-Many of our end-products such as isobutanol, ethanol and hydrocarbon products have some level of price correlation with crude oil.
+Many of our end-products such as isobutanol, renewable hydrocarbon products and ethanol have some level of price correlation with crude oil.
 If crude oil prices were to remain at low levels over a sustained period of time, this may have an impact on the pricing that we are able to achieve in the marketplace for many of those end-products.
-This may cause us to operate at a lower, or negative, operating margins and, as a result, our management may decide to reduce or suspend production of ethanol and/or isobutanol at the Luverne Facility.
+This may cause us to operate at a lower, or negative, operating margin and, as a result, our management may decide to reduce or suspend production of isobutanol and/or ethanol at the Luverne Facility.
 Unfavorable operating margins may also impact our ability to enter into commercial agreements with development partners or licensees.

-If we engage in additional acquisitions, we will incur a variety of costs and may potentially face numerous risks that could adversely affect our business and operations.
+If we engage in acquisitions, we will incur a variety of costs and may potentially face numerous risks that could adversely affect our business and operations.